pcolladosoto/robot_calibration/README.md

 5. `find_maximum([python_list] convoluted_signal)`: This function is more a signal processing problem than a programming one.
 As seen in the linked article, the profile of the auto-correlation will show clearly identifiable peaks where an entire turn has been detected.
 As we are interested in the number of pulses for this to happen we will be looking for the index where we find a maximum value.
 <br><br>
 The catch here is that we won't be looking at the entire signal, but only at a portion of it between two limits we define: `lower_limit` and `upper_limit` in the code (no surprise!).
 As math assures us there will be a maximum between these we just have to look for this maximum and record the index where it takes place, which we do with a normal `for` loop.
 The function will return the value where we have this maximum, which directly depends on the index we found above.
+<br><br>
+As the index of the correlation accounts for "how much" we have to displace the signal in order to record a maximum, we are interested in said displacement.
+As the length of the convoluted_signal signal is `2 · L - 1`, where `L` is the length of the original signal, we know that we will have the absolute maximum at index `(2 · L - 1) / 2` which can be seen either as `L` or `L - 1` due to the `- 1 / 2` factor we get from the expression.
+<br><br>
+Let's say we found a peak at index `j`, being `j < L`.
+Then, the separation between theses values is given by `L - j` and, as previously seen, this is exactly the period we are looking for: `P = L - j`.
+This holds true if the peak at `j` is the one closest to the absolute maximum, either to its left or to its right.
+We would otherwise have to normalize by the number of encountered peaks, as each peak we found states that we have displaced ourselves another full period.
+Then, the more general expression would end up being: `P = (L - j_n) / n`, assuming `j_n < L`.
+We would otherwise have `P = (j_n - L) / n` if `j_n > L`.

 #### Misc functions